sharavsambuu/leisure-software-renderer/README.md

 # Tasks to mess around in the near future
-    Implement Fiber based job system using lockless priority queue Realtime looper using SDL2
+    Implement Fiber based job system using lockless priority queue Try to synchronize several fiber task on some pre placed barrier mechanism, or use atomic counters Try to group different tasks with different atomic counters

+    DONE Realtime looper using SDL2
-    Realtime canvas renderer on SDL2 window
+    DONE Realtime canvas renderer on SDL2 window
-    Map vertext coordinates
+    DONE Map vertext coordinates
       - Map vertices from local obj space coordinates to scene space coordinates
       - Map vertices from scene space coordinates to camera space coordinates
-      - Map vertices from camera space coordinates to the homogenous space coordinates Add a few more OBJ in the scene
+      - Map vertices from camera space coordinates to the homogenous space coordinates DONE Add a few more OBJ in the scene
-    Rotate and Translate 3D model
+    DONE Rotate and Translate 3D model
-    Rotate and Translate camera, drive through scene Control camera zoom in/out
+    DONE Rotate and Translate camera, drive through scene
-    Control camera frustum related params
-    lists go on...

 # About